GtkBuilder and UI file

 build = gtk_builder_new_from_string (uistring, -1);

-• Add backslash before each double quote.
+• Add a backslash before each double quote.

 • Add double quotes at the left and right of the string in each line.